joycedh/TMCI_project/README.md

 ## Research questions

 What features are associated with fake news?
-More specifically what are the sentiments and most common words used in fake news?
+- What are the sentiments and most common words used in fake news?
-How accurate can we predict fake news by creating a detector using these features?
+- How accurate can we predict fake news by creating a detector using these features?
-What approach leads to the highest accuracy in prediction?
+- What approach leads to the highest accuracy in prediction?

-## Dataset
+## Dataset: The Liar Dataset
-List the dataset(s) you want to use, and some ideas on how do you expect to get, manage, process and enrich it/them.
-Show you've read the docs and are familiar with some examples, and you've a clear idea on what to expect.
-Discuss data size and format if relevant.
 - [Liar Dataset](https://github.com/thiagorainmaker77/liar_dataset)
+- The Liar Dataset is a manually labeled dataset of short statements from politifact.com.
+The statements are manually labeled into ‘pants on fire’, ’false’, ‘barely true’, ‘half true’, ‘mostly true’.
+The dataset also contains information on the subject of the statement, who produced it, his job, party and the context.
+- The dataset is divided into a training (+- 1200 lines) and a test-set (way larger)
+- First of all we would like to analyse the statements in terms of sentiment analysis.
+- After, we would like to use the labeled data to determine, using machine learning, which features are the most important in the prediction of fake news.

 ## A tentative list of milestones for the project